Rolls-Royce Silver Wraith

 The Rolls-Royce Silver Wraith was the first post-war Rolls-Royce.
 It was made from 1946 to 1958 as only a chassis at the company's Crewe factory, its former Merlin engine plant, alongside the shorter Bentley Mark VI.
 The Bentley was also available as a chassis for coachbuilders, but for the first time could be bought with a Rolls-Royce built Standard Steel body.
 The use of the name "wraith" coincided with the established tradition of naming models after "ghosts".

 It was announced by Rolls-Royce in April 1946 as the 25/30 hp replacement for the 1939 Wraith in what had been their 20 hp and 20/25 hp market sector, that is to say Rolls-Royce's smaller car.
 The size was chosen to be in keeping with the mood of post-war austerity.
 Even very limited production of the chassis of the larger car, the Phantom IV, was not resumed until 1950 and then, officially, only for Heads of State.

 Improvements announced were: chromium-plated cylinder bores for the engine; a new more rigid chassis frame to go with new independent front suspension; and a new synchromesh gearbox.
 Chassis lubrication was now centralised.

 Engine

-The straight six-cylinder postwar engine, which had been briefly made for the aborted by war Bentley Mark V, replaced conventional overhead valve gear with an F-head configuration of overhead inlet valves and side exhaust valves and reshaped combustion chambers.
+The straight six-cylinder postwar engine replaced conventional overhead valve gear with an F-head configuration of overhead inlet valves and side exhaust valves and reshaped combustion chambers.
 There were new main and big-end bearings and a more efficient drive to the timing gear.
 To this prewar mix Rolls-Royce added chromed bores.
 Initially, this engine retained the Mark V's capacity of 4257 cc increased from 1951 to 4566 cc and in 1955, after the introduction of the (standard wheelbase) Silver Cloud, to 4887 cc for the remaining Silver Wraiths.